Skip to main content

 Frequently Asked Questions

-There's no magic number, but in most markets, businesses with high review volume and consistent recent activity tend to outperform those with fewer or older reviews.
+There's no fixed number, but in most markets, businesses with high review volume and consistent recent activity tend to outperform those with fewer or older reviews.
 More importantly, focus on velocity: continuous review flow signals current quality better than a large stale count.

 Keep reading